MariuszKaminski/Milestone-Project-2/README.md

 ## User Experience

 ### Target Audience
+* Geography teachers looking for additional teaching resources.
-* Pupils/students who have been referred to access the quiz by their teachers as an in-class activity or at home to aid their learning.
+* Pupils/students who have been recommended the quiz by their teachers as an in-class activity or at home to aid their learning.
 * General public - anyone who wishes to check their factual knowledge in the field of Geography.

 ### User Stories: